Guaranteed Lowest Price

 Not an Interlock Fan?

 Exclusive CADTP Partner!

 *RESTRICTIONS APPLY.
 INTERLOCK CAN IS FREE WITH PURCHASE OF OPTIONAL PROTECTION PLAN.
-FREE INSTALLATION ONLY VALID ON STANDARD INSTALLATION
+FREE SHIPPING APPLIES TO STANDARD RATE SHIPPING

 Ignition Interlock Device Laws in Maryland